Testing for Pallor

 What is pallor?

 Pallor means paleness or loss of color.
-In pets, pallor is usually detected as a loss of color from the gums and inner eyelids.
+In pets, pallor is usually detected as a loss of color in the gums and inner eyelids.
 These are normally a light rosy pink, but when pallor develops, they become faint pink to white.
 Pallor is a sign of illness.

 What causes pallor?